ivega16/prework-study-guide/README.md

 ## Description

- A study guide for course pre-work.
-Use the following questions as a guide:

 I currently work in tech and am looking to gain more knowledge to expand my skills.
 I built this project because I wanted to create something that could be use for multiple purposes.
 It's useful because there's an overwhelming amount of information about each topic so this will structure it well.
 I learned how to create a practical webpage.